HappySeaFox/sail/README.md

 sail::image image;

 // read() reads the image and outputs pixels in RGB pixel format for image formats
 // without transparency support and RGBA otherwise.
+If you need to control output pixel
+// formats, consider switching to the deep diver API.
 //
 SAIL_TRY(reader.read(path, &image));